Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 Vanilla OS allows installing packages and software from various sources.
 This guide will discuss them in detail.

-Vanilla OS comes with the option to enable Flatpak, AppImage and Snap in the initial setup.
-It also allows the installation of native packages using the `apx` package manager. (**_Note_**: Snap is currently not supported in Vanilla OS)
+Vanilla OS comes with the option to enable Flatpak and AppImage ain the initial setup.
+It also allows the installation of native packages using the `apx` package manager.

 ## Terminologies